abhishekjagtap1/V2X_dev/README.md

 ## All you need is VVF

-VVF-v2 provides a visualisation tool for CAM, CPM, and DENM All the packages relavant to Testfield and Car2x Car are consolidated in a single workspace.
+VVF-v2 provides a visualisation tool for CAM, CPM, and DENM.

+All the packages relavant to Testfield and Car2x Car are consolidated in a single workspace.
-VVF is composed of 8 different packages:
-* A NGinx server for the welcome and map webpage
-* A Mapproxy proxy to cache the tiles
-* A RosBridge server to send the objects (from CAM, CPM, DENM) directly from a ROS topic.

-VVF provides a visualisation tool for CAM, CPM, and DENM (still ongoing).
+## Functionality

 It relies on Mapproxy, OSM, and Leaflet to visualise objects on the map.
 The advantage of VVF is that from the moment the server has cached the map tiles, no internet connection is required anymore.
 Any device that has a web browser (Firefox, Brave, and Chrome tested) can visualise the results when connected to the appropriate network.